-No regrets for 3D
+No regrets for ĩJ hap

 OYCE Tate laughs when she recalls the time one of her senior students at Miami High School insisted on inviting her home for his birthday party.
 "I was the only oldie," she said.
 "His mother looked most surprised.
-I think she had imagined I was going to while some teachers dread the thought of a class room of restless Year 11 or 12 students, Miss Tate clearly enjoyed teaching them and they reciprocated.
+I think she had imagined I was going to be a young teacher who was trying to seduce her son.

+While some teachers dread the thought of a class room of restless Year 11 or 12 students, Miss Tate clearly enjoyed teaching them and they reciprocated.

 "The best way to teach children is to expect some-thing of them," she said.
-"Then show your appreciation when they achieve what you expected."
+"Then show your appreciation when they achieve what you expected.